 Below are the nutritional benefits of Quinoa;

 - Quinoa is a healthy and advisable grain option for persons looking to lose weight.
-This is owing to the presence of higher concentration of protein and fiber in Quinoa than other grains.
-Protein and fiber are filling and helps manages ones appetite and helps keep cravings at bay.
+This is owing to the presence of a higher concentration of protein and fiber in Quinoa than in other grains.
+Protein and fiber are filling and helps manages one’s appetite and help keep cravings at bay.

 - As a gluten-free grain, Quinoa is a great choice for persons with coeliac disease that are unable to eat grains that contain gluten.

-- Quinoa is an anti-inflammatory grain and has beneficial gut bacteria present in it that reasonably improves gut health.
+- Quinoa is an anti-inflammatory grain and has beneficial gut bacteria present in it that reasonably improve gut health.

-- Quinoa contains nine essential amino acids, heart healthy omega-3 fatty acids, higher content of monounsaturated fat, calcium, magnesium, carbohydrates and fiber.
-This nutritional concentration and it’s low glycemic index (GI) makes it a suitable substitute and healthier option than other grains.
+- Quinoa contains nine essential amino acids, heart-healthy omega-3 fatty acids, higher content of monounsaturated fat, calcium, magnesium, carbohydrates, and fiber.
+This nutritional concentration and its low glycemic index (GI) make it a suitable substitute and healthier option than other grains.